Skip to content

 A carefully managed approach

 Across the UK beavers are gradually being brought back into the countryside as part of a managed approach.
-Beavers have been successfully reintroduced at several National Trust sites in recent years, including Holnicote in Somerset where several kits have been born.
+Beavers have been successfully reintroduced into enclosures at several National Trust sites in recent years, including Holnicote in Somerset where several kits have been born.

 Follow our project updates here